jotnguyen/Lafferty.co-v2/content/post/gmail tabs.md

 Honestly I don’t even receive that many emails.
 I think I just got addicted to the dopamine hit seeing a **(1)** in that tab.

-The how was trickier.
+How to quit was trickier.
 I recently started a new job and wanted to use it as a catalyst to change my email habits.
 On my first day my boss told me she is best reached over Slack because she only checks email 3 times a day at most.

 That sounded like bliss.

-However, success required a few items.
+Here's how I replaced my gmail sandwich:

 1. Finding a suitable email app to replace the gmail tabs
 2. Removing my work email from my phone